Konamiman/Nestor80/docs/WritingRelocatableCode.md

 * The first program's code ends at address 000Ch, and then we instruct the linker to start linking the next program's code at the next address that is a multiple of 16.
 That address is 0010h.
 * Similarly, the first program's data ends at address 004Ch, and then we instruct the linker to start linking the next program's data at the next address that is a multiple of 32.
 That address is 0060h.

+Notes:

+* The `--align-code` and `--align-data` arguments were introduced in version 1.1 of Linkstor80.
+* By default Linkstor80 will fill gaps between programs with zero bytes, you can use the `--fill` argument to specify a different value.

 ## Combining programs into libraries